oleksandrbyk/blog/content/blog/2017-05-15-how-a-data-scientist-can-improve-his-productivity.md

   - Data Science
 ---

-# How A Data Scientist Can Improve His Productivity

-Data science and machine learning are iterative processes.
-It is never possible to successfully complete a data science project in a single pass.
 A data scientist constantly tries new ideas and changes steps of his pipeline:

 1. extract new features and accidentally find noise in the data